 California law, for example, imposes specific responsibilities on car and motorcycle drivers.
 They are generally required to operate their vehicles in a reasonably safe manner and to refrain from dangerous behavior behind the wheel.
 That means obeying traffic laws and signs, maintaining appropriate speeds and properly signaling turns and lane changes, among other safe driving techniques.
 It also means refraining from drinking and driving or texting behind the wheel and avoiding distractions that can take a person’s attention off of the road ahead.

 California’s comparative negligence system allows you to generally seek money damages if you are injured in a motorcycle or other accident, even if you are partly to blame for the crash.
 In other words, if you are found to be 15 percent responsible for the collision, you can still recover 85 percent of the money damages that you incur.
 Proportionate fault is typically determined by a judge or jury.
+Your motorcycle accident lawyer will be sure to collect as much evidence to limit your liability as possible in order to recover the most compensation available.

 If you or a loved one has been injured in a motorcycle accident, it is vital that you seek the counsel of an experienced Los Angeles motorcycle accident attorney.
 Insurance companies often push low-ball settlement offers in the aftermath of a crash, using pressure tactics on accident victims who may not be fully aware of their legal rights.
 A seasoned attorney can help get you the best possible deal and preserve your right to go to court if needed.

-We are pleased to offer free initial consultations from our office in Beverly Hills with our seasoned Los Angeles motorcycle accident attorney.
+We are pleased to offer free initial consultations from our office in Beverly Hills with our seasoned Los Angeles motorcycle accident lawyers.
 During these meetings, our team will review your case with you and let you know what you are likely to receive in money damages.
 Our lawyers let clients concentrate on getting back on their feet while we fight to get them the compensation they deserve.